ImFusionGmbH/lite-tracker/README.md

 ```

 ### Unpublished Results on Non-surgical Datasets
 LiteTracker also performs competitively on natural scenes benchmarks.
+Latency values are computed on a single RTX3090, as 95th percentile of the measurements, tracking 1024 points.
 <table>
   <tr>
     <th rowspan="2">Method</th>